126.96.36.199 Determining the rate of income for benefits

 Income from independent contracting may attract a seasonal work preclusion period (3.1.7).

-One-off, irregular or non-periodical LUMP SUM amounts, are apportioned as income over a 12 month period in 52 weekly amounts, if they are:
+One-off, irregular or non-periodical lump sum amounts, are apportioned as income over a 12 month period in 52 weekly amounts, if they are not remuneration, periodic payments, or an exempt lump sum.

 - certain 'loan' arrangements i.e. NOT a bona fide loan to recipients, and